-We shal denote by $L^\prime$ the same generic diagram as $L$ but with the reverse order in switching $i$ and $j$.
+We shall denote by $L^\prime$ the same generic diagram as $L$ but with the reverse order in switching $i$ and $j$.
 Denote also $c_i$, $c_i^\prime$ the components of $L$ forming the $i$th crossing and $c_j$, $c_j^\prime$ the components forming the $j$th crossing.
 Let further $\sigma_i L$ and $s_i L$ denote the same diagrams as $L$, except that in $\sigma_i L$ the $i$th crossing is switched and in $s_i L$ the $i$th crossing is smoothed.
 Same for the crossing $j$.
 Let now $\varepsilon_i , \varepsilon_j$ be the signs of the $i$th and $j$th crossings in $L$ respectively.
-We take first the sequence $\sigma_i$ before $\sigma_j$ and we compute using~(\ref{mixedskein}):
+We take first the order $i$ before $j$ and we compute using~(\ref{mixedskein}):

 Computing with the reverse order we obtain the expression: